 Writing about Malaysia’s diverse cuisine takes more expertise than one might expect.
-Writing about Malaysia night market food is no small undertaking either.
+Writing about night market food in Langkawi is no small undertaking either.
 My own personal knowledge has certainly improved since my first night market visit years ago, but there is still so much to learn.
 Traveling through Malaysia you’ll find that names, recipes and even spellings of the same (or similar) foods can be quite different throughout the various states.
 It can get even more complex (and interesting) when those states border another country.
 Such as the case with Northern Peninsular Malaysian states and Southern Thailand.

 Langkawi Island, in the state of Kedah, has much to offer in the local food and culture arena.
 Especially if you know where to look.
 For a taste of Langkawi culture (literally), a trip to the night market (pasar malam) is a great place to start.
 And lucky for visitors to Langkawi, there is a night market (or two) seven nights a week at different locations across the island.
 This allows for plenty of taste testing opportunities.
 Some of these tasty recipes have been handed down from generation to generation with an added dash of personal family touches (and secret ingredients), so be sure to go with an empty stomach so you can sample them all.